yojoman4/yojoman4/README.md

 Welcome to my GitHub profile!
 I'm an IT graduate passionate about technology, coding, and continuous learning.
 Here’s a little about me:

 ### 🔭 I’m currently working on...
-- An exciting project involving [mention the technologies you're using, e.g., Python, Django, React]
+- An exciting project involving mearn stack
 - Exploring new ways to improve user experience through innovative software solutions.

 ### 🌱 I’m currently learning...
-- Advanced concepts in [mention technologies, e.g., Machine Learning, AI, Cloud Computing].
+- Advanced concepts in  Machine Learning, AI.
-- Enhancing my skills in [programming languages or tools, e.g., Python, JavaScript, Docker].
+- Enhancing my skills in  Python, JavaScript, Docker].

 ### 👯 I’m looking to collaborate on...
 - Open-source projects that aim to solve real-world problems.